 The Conference of Spanish University Archivists consists of specialists in archiving in both public and private universities in Spain.
-The mission of the organisation is to work together on the tasks, objectives and other joint ventures that will lead to improvements in the management of the documentary heritage in Spanish advanced education centres.
+The mission of the organisation is to work together on the tasks, objectives and other

 The conference is divided into work groups that are each responsible for a particular function, one such group being the Work Group on Identifying and Appraising Series.